 Cards taken from the Deck, Bench and Boneyard are drawn, recruited or salvaged, respectively.
 To draw a card the player takes the top card from the Deck and adds it to their hand.
 To recruit or salvage a card the player selects any card from the Bench or Boneyard respectively and adds it to their hand.

 Your turn begins with the Draw Phase, during which you draw 2 cards.
-Every player skips their Draw Phase on their first turn (see section 27 for game setup).
+Every player skips their Draw Phase on their first turn.

 After drawing, you enter your Main Phase.
 All non-combat activities, such as summoning an Agent, setting a Spell card, and banishing a pair, are conducted during the Main Phase.